 But, I never even thought that my diet might be connected with my issues.
 I was telling myself it’s just the way my body reacts and I have to live with it.
 Obviously, it wasn’t every day, but it was often enough to cause discomfort and problems.

 So as soon as I stopped eating meat, the cramps stopped.
-My too-often loo visits stopped.
+My too-often restroom visits stopped.
 I still had bloating problems and discomfort after consuming milk, like cereals, hot chocolate, cocoa etc.

 But the real transformation happened when I switched to a vegan diet.
-I was always anemic and being blonde and pale naturally I would look so pale that people would ask me what was wrong with me.
+I was always anaemic and being blonde and pale naturally, I would look so pale that people would ask me what was wrong with me.

 Until I actually saw the opposite.
 I remember going for a haircut and my hairdresser asked me what on Earth have I done with my hair.
 It was double the thickness and it grew so fast.

-My iron levels went from ‘anemic’ to perfect.
+My iron levels went from ‘anaemic’ to perfect.

 I could actually tan.

-I can eat anywhere I want, anything I want.
-I don’t have that heavy feeling in my stomach after meals and I feel like I can run a marathon after lunch.
+I could eat anywhere I wanted, anything I wanted.
+I didn’t have that heavy feeling in my stomach after meals and I felt like I could run a marathon after lunch.
 Or dinner.
 Or any other meal.

 It amazes me how our body works and how it can improve with just a change of diet.
 And to be clear, I didn’t know it’s gonna happen.
 I haven’t become vegan knowing all these changes will happen.
 I’ve seen the change once I stopped eating meat.
 Truly incredible.